PatchGuru: Patch Oracle Inference from Natural Language Artifacts: Conclusion

 \section{Conclusion}

-Software patches are essential for system evolution but remain a major source of bugs and vulnerabilities due to lack of executable specifications capturing developer intent.
-In this paper, we introduced \patchguru, an automated technique that infers executable patch oracles from natural language artifacts using LLMs and dynamic analysis.
+Software patches are essential for system evolution but remain a major source of bugs and vulnerabilities due to a lack of machine-checkable specifications capturing developer intent.
+In this paper, we introduced \patchguru, an automated technique that infers machine-checkable patch oracles from natural language artifacts using LLMs and dynamic analysis.
 Our evaluation on \datasize real-world PRs shows that \patchguru identifies \numoftp real inconsistencies, including \numofunkbug previously unknown code bugs.
 The approach imposes reasonable costs of 8.9 minutes and \$0.07 per PR, suitable for real-world deployment.
-We envision \patchguru as a complement to existing development practices by providing executable behavioral documentation and enabling early detection of unexpected behaviors missed by traditional approaches.
+We envision \patchguru as a complement to existing development practices by providing machine-checkable behavioral documentation and enabling early detection of unexpected behaviors missed by traditional approaches.